spex-xray/spex-help/source/reference/commands/var.rst

 The user can choose between the "old" Mekal code (the current default) and updated calculations for the ions for which this is possible.

-**Warning:** *The updated atomic database that can be used through the command "var calc new" is still being developed and incomplete.
-Using this database is therefore not yet recommended.*
+..
+Warning:: The updated atomic database that can be used through the command "var calc new" is still being developed and incomplete.
+Using this database is therefore not yet recommended.

 Calculation level occupations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~